The Lie of the Land - Part One

 Six feet tall?
 Two metres high?

-With that gravity-defying soil in mind, let's return to Cotswolds Ridge & Furrow Farming and its comments about width:
+With that gravity-defying soil management in mind, let's return to Cotswolds Ridge & Furrow Farming and its comments about ridge and furrow's width:

 Got it: eight yards on average.
 Source: Ridge and Furrow